The Perks of Pedometer Walking

 The Walking Book

-The walking book recommended that people just starting off with their pedometers take one week to check their step baseline of how many steps they walk per day.
+The walking book recommended that people that are just starting off with their pedometers take one week to check their step baseline of how many steps they walk per day.
 Then add a 20% increase in steps each week until they reach their goal.
 I was in a hurry because I have been unsuccessfully dieting for the past month and I really want to lose weight.
-So, I went against the recommendations and only took 2 days to find my step baseline.
+So, I went against the recommendations and only took two days to find my step baseline.
 My average number of steps was 4,500 per day.
 And I am quite grateful to my dog for loving the daily walks I take her on.
-She is great incentive for me to get out and walk because without her, I would be down to about the 3,000 daily steps range and that's quite depressing.
+She is a great incentive for me to get out and walk because without her, I would be down to about the 3,000 daily steps range and that's quite depressing.

 At the 20% increase, I would have to add about 900 steps per day.
 That would have been a minimum of 900 extra steps every day for a week before I could move up to my next step increase.
-It would have taken me about 6 weeks if I wanted to just get to the healthy amount of daily steps, and a few weeks longer to reach the weight loss amount.
+It would have taken me about six weeks if I wanted to just get to the healthy amount of daily steps, and a few weeks longer to reach the weight loss amount.
 No thanks, I don't have the patience for that.
-I gave myself 3 days to get to the 8,000 daily steps, 3 days to reach the 9,000 step mark, and I am currently giving myself 5 days to get to the 10,000 daily steps mark.
+I gave myself three days to get to the 8,000 daily steps, three days to reach the 9,000 step mark, and I am currently giving myself five days to get to the 10,000 daily steps mark.
 After that my goal will be to just increase my steps daily until I can reach 12,000 steps per day.

-Tips to Better Pedometer Walking
+Tips for Better Pedometer Walking

-You may be wondering how I can possibly increase my daily steps that much?
+You may be wondering how I can increase my daily steps that much?
 It's actually not that hard because I have learned some interesting things about myself this week including:

 * I waste a LOT of time sitting around when I could be moving.
 Times that I see myself wasting steps the most is while waiting for a cup of coffee to reheat in the microwave, standing around waiting for my dog to go outside to relieve herself, waiting for family members to be ready to go somewhere.
 I now add steps into my day while waiting for these things and it has increased my numbers quite quickly.